Quadratic differentials as stability conditions: Examples

 modulo a residual action of $\Z_{n+3}$ acting by rescaling $z$ by an $(n+3)$rd root of unity.
 Thus where $\operatorname{Conf}_0^{n+1}(\C)$ denotes the configuration space of $n+1$ distinct points in $\C$ with centre of mass at the origin, and the group $\Z_{n+3}$ acts by multiplication by $(n+3)$rd roots of unity.

 The mapping class group of the surface is and coincides with the signed mapping class group.
 Ideal triangulations of $(\S,\M)$ correspond to triangulations of an $(n+3)$-gon.
-The resulting quivers are orientations of a Dynkin diagram of $A_n$ type and necessarily have zero potential.
+For triangulations containing no internal triangles the resulting quivers are orientations of a Dynkin diagram of $A_n$ type and necessarily have zero potential.

 Our main Theorem gives an isomorphism of complex orbifolds

 Note that there is a short exact sequence

 where the Artin braid group $\operatorname{Br}(A_n)$ is the fundamental group of the configuration space $\operatorname{Conf}_0^{n+1}(\C)$.
 On the other hand, the group $\Sph(\D)\subset \Aut(\D)$ is isomorphic to $\operatorname{Br}(A_n)$ by \cite[Theorem 1.3]{ST}.
 The sequence of Lemma \ref{clareshort} therefore becomes The fact that these two sequences coincide suggests that $\Stab_\triangle(\D)$ is simply-connected.